 Battery energy storage is often hailed as a “holy grail” to unlock a renewable energy future.
 And battery costs are falling, bringing that vision closer to reality.
 In fact, it is now cost-effective for many commercial customers to invest in batteries to reduce their energy bills.
 But therein lies the…

 Mike Henchen is a Manager with RMI’s electricity practice.
-His work focuses on utility business models and innovation.
-Most recently, he led an assessment of lessons learned in utility pilot and demonstration programs at the distribution edge.
+He focuses on utility business models and innovation, and manages RMI’s ongoing work supporting a resilient, affordable, clean electricity system in Puerto Rico.
+Mike has contributed to RMI’s Reimagining the Utility work, an assessment of lessons learned in utility pilot and demonstration programs at the distribution edge, and an upcoming paper on electrification of building heating.
 He has also worked with leading utilities to build and expand innovative business models supporting the transition to an affordable, reliable, low-carbon energy system.
 Mike is interested in developing solutions for a clean energy future that benefit both customers and utilities and mitigate the impact of climate change.

 MBA, Stanford Graduate School of Business